-Ending the wind’s choreographic reign,
+Ending the Wind’s choreographic reign,

 And with the child I shall remain.

-This poem helps show that my Sri Chinmoy administered karma has been helping me fulfill all my dreams–the ones deep in my heart–because I wrote it three years before I knew my daughter would exist.
+This poem reveals how my Sri Chinmoy administered karma has been helping me fulfill all my dreams–the ones deep in my heart–because I wrote it three years before I knew my daughter would exist.
 My daughter has been a victim of emotional neglect.
 She used to scream at me to not leave her at school and cry at the classroom window for hours after I left.
 Why?
 She was suffering.
 Prior to her birth, my life was at the command of the mundane demands of life, like school work, like being at the mercy of the Wind blowing me this way and that.
 After her birth, at the very least, I can stick with her and never leave her.
 Perhaps at the very least my presence will give her some comfort and confidence, fulfilling the deeper wishes I had before I knew she would even exist.